— Story —

 In addition to his responsibilities at Whim and Camp Lucy, Whit Hanks serves as the Chairman of the Board at Pioneer Bank and has served on the Historic Preservation Commission and Economic Development Committee for the City of Dripping Springs.

 As an entrepreneur and the CEO of Whim Hospitality, Kim Hanks has grown her business from a small rental company in Dripping Springs to one of the largest and fastest growing woman-led businesses in the country.
-The diverse and ever-growing roster of services has put the business on the Austin Business Journal’s Fast 50 and the Inc. 5000 list for three-consecutive years.
+The diverse and ever-growing roster of services has put the business on the Austin Business Journal’s Fast 50 and the Inc. 5000 list for four-consecutive years.

 Under Kim’s leadership, Whim has also won awards locally and nationally for its quality of service for rentals, florals, catering and event management.
 In addition to being named one of the top women business leaders in Central Texas by the ABJ, Hanks was honored with one of their Best CEO Awards in 2017.